PaddlePaddle/Paddle/ISSUE_TEMPLATE.md

 Thank you for contibuting to PaddlePaddle.
 Submitting an issue is a great help for us.
 Both Chinese and English issues are welcome.

-Before you submitting the issue, there are several things you need to check.
+Before you submitting the issue, there are several things should be check.

 - [ ] Was there a similar issue submitted and resolved before?
 You could search issue in github.
 - [ ] Did you go to the search engine for your question?